A few years ago, I was literally obsessed with clean eating.

-But I didn’t break free from orthorexia just like that.
+But I didn’t break free from orthorexia and clean eating just like that.

 There were a lot of things that I needed to work on and understand before I could recover from my orthorexia.

 First of all I had to understand that there’s no one-size-fits-all diet*.
-Different people thrive on different diets.
+Different people thrive on different kinds of eating.
 We’re all unique and different individuals shaped by our heritage, gender, height, weight, activity level, lifestyle and location.

 We’re always changing just like our dietary needs and preferences change over time.
 Bio-individuality is very important to understand.